viswanathct/kart/ReadMe.md

   * 1140  Wrote the first import.
   * 1210  Renamed the property sortKey, to sortOrder, so to allow for multiple sorts.
   * 1235  Extracted out the server configs.
+  * 1629  Decided to differentiate between the dot and the square brackets access of object properties.
+The dot denotes the property of an object, where as the square brackets denotes the object of a class.

+* 180104

+  * 1327  Formalized the representation of the Complex types (through their ID-s), when they are in the fields of other types.
+  * 1327  Renamed sortOrder to orderBy to mimic SQL syntax, so to reduce the learning curve.
+  * 1335  Introduced groupBy.
+  * 1507  Introduced route.